 • The commission will not offer or provide a retirement benefit other than a health care stipend to its employees hired after the commission approves the corrective action plan.
-(Health care stipend would mean a fixed amount paid to a former employee on an ongoing basis either to pay for medical care or to offset the cost of
+(Health care stipend would mean a fixed amount paid to a former employee on an ongoing basis to be applied toward a health care premium.
+It would